FIWARE/tutorials.Roles-Permissions/README.md

 and the ability to alter prices could be secured behind a `Price Change` permission

-These permissions are grouped together in a series of roles - for example `Unlock Door` and `Ring Bell` could both be assigned to the Security Role, meaning that Users who are subsequently given that role would gain both permissions.
+These permissions are grouped together in a series of roles - for example `Unlock Door` and `Ring Bell` could both be assigned to the Security role, meaning that Users who are subsequently given that role would gain both permissions.

 Permissions can overlap and be assigned to multiple roles - maybe `Ring Bell` is also assigned to the management